The QS World University Rankings 2023 have been released, featuring over 1,400 of the Best Engineering Universities in the World.

 #7.
 Imperial College London

-South Kensington Campus, London United Kingdom
+South Kensington Campus, London, United Kingdom

 There is plenty of green space too, including two Royal Parks (Hyde Park and Kensington Gardens) within a 10-minute walk of campus.
-Traveling to and from the area is also really easy as it’s served by three Tube lines and many bus routes.
+Travelling to and from the area is also really easy as it’s served by three Tube lines and many bus routes.

 One of the most distinctive elements of an Imperial education is that students join a community of world-class researchers.
 The cutting-edge and globally influential nature of this research is what Imperial is best known for.
-It’s the focus on the practical application of their research – particularly in addressing global challenges – and the high level of interdisciplinary collaboration that makes their research so effective.
+It’s the focus on the practical application of their research – particularly in addressing global challenges – and the high level of interdisciplinary collaboration that make their research so effective.
 Read more about their research impact on their research and innovation webpages.

 The number of award winners, Nobel Prize holders, and prestigious Fellowships (Royal Society, Royal Academy of Engineering, Academy of Medical Sciences) amongst their staff is a testament to the outstanding contributions they have made in their respective fields.

-Imperial is one of the most international universities in the world, with 59% of its student body in 2019-20 being non-UK citizens and more than 140 countries are currently represented on campus.
+Imperial is one of the most international universities in the world, with 59% of its student body in 2019-20 being non-UK citizens, and more than 140 countries are currently represented on campus.
 Meanwhile, the College’s staff, like their students, are diverse in their cultural backgrounds, nationalities, and experiences.

 #8.
 UCL

-UCL Bloomsbury, London United Kingdom
+UCL Bloomsbury, London, United Kingdom

 Where novel thinking is nurtured and encouraged